jhackett1/jhackett1.github.io/_posts/2017-03-05-sleeping-giants.markdown

 *Sleeping Giants* is the debut novel you wish you'd written, if only you'd had the courage to move beyond all that fanfic.

-Despite the heavy debt it pays to genre convention, *Sleeping Giants* mixes in just enough originality to make it a compelling joy to read - giddy with the possibilities of its own universe.
+Though it pays a heavy debt to genre convention, *Sleeping Giants* mixes in just enough originality to make it a compelling joy to read - giddy with the possibilities of its own universe.

 Apparently, a film adaptation is imminent.
 The celluloid practically jumps off the page.